 Aamjiwnaang is a participant with two other First Nations in a Joint Assessment Committee for five NextEra projects.
 A meeting with staff from Kettle and Stony Point First Nation, Aamjiwnaang First Nation and Walpole Island First Nation took place on January 12, 2012 to explore the possibility of a joint technical review of the draft Project REA Table 1 Reports for all five projects.
 There was agreement in principle to that idea and options for retaining third party reviewers and capacity funding were discussed.
 The review would include all five projects (namely Adelaide, Bornish, Bluewater, Goshen and Jericho) that were of common interest to all three First Nations.
 It was acknowledged that there may be common issues among the First Nations and there was no desire or need to create duplicate effort and information.
-A number of follow-up e-mails took place with staff from all three First Nations and on March 22, 2012 NextEra was advised that the three First Nations had agreed to work together as a Joint Assessment Committee (the "JAC") to facilitate review of the five NextEra projects.
+A number of follow-up e-mails took place with staff from all three First Nations and on March 22, 2012 NextEra was advised that the three First Nations had agreed to work together as a Joint Assessment Committee ("JAC") to facilitate review of the five NextEra projects.
+The JAC is made up of technical staff from each of the three First Nations, plus their consultant.